mcallaghan/scoping-tmv/README.md

 ```
 pip3 install --user virtualenvironment

-virtualenvironment -p python3 venv
+virtualenv -p python3 venv

+source venv/bin/activate
 ```

-Once in the environment (or out of it at your own peril), install dependencies
+Once in the environment (or out of it at your own peril), install dependencies.
+Use requirements/local.txt for a local environment, or requirements/production.txt for a production environment.

 ```
 pip install -Ur requirements/local.txt